isotopp/isotopp.github.io/content/posts/2022-09-27-mysql-local-and-distributed-storage.md

 - add connections and query the database with multiple parallel tasks, trying to engineer our workload to be more parallel shaped

-For this hierarchy under test, the second thing happened: we scaled up the number of instances in order to deal with the query load under worsened read latency).
+For this hierarchy under test, the second thing happened: we scaled up the number of instances in order to deal with the query load under worsened read latency.
 And we should try the first thing: use instances with more memory to make the disk accesses go away.